haobaozhong/The-Humble-Programmer/README.md

 * [Coding interview university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer
 * [Every programmer should know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know
 * [Projects](https://github.com/karan/Projects) - A list of practical projects that anyone can solve in any programming language
+* [How to be a programmer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
+* [Learn regex](https://github.com/zeeshanu/learn-regex) - Learn regex the easy way

 ## Unix/Linux/Shell
 * [Linux kernel](https://github.com/torvalds/linux) - Linux kernel source tree